Kingston | Jamaica Capital City

 The plan of the town was drawn up by John Goffe, a surveyor, and lots were sold.

 - The first known resident of Kingston was a woman, Mrs Ann Louder.
-It was at her house in 1693 that lots were drawn in order for the council to decide on assigning land to the original settlers.
+It was at her house in 1693 that lots were drawn for the council to decide on assigning land to the original settlers.

-- Port Royal Street was not part of the original town since the sea came up to Harbour Street which was therefore most desirable as a shipping point.
+- Port Royal Street was not part of the original town since the sea came up to Harbour Street which was, therefore, most desirable as a shipping point.

 But the sea kept on depositing mud and debris south of Harbour Street, and Beeston, who had returned as lieutenant governor, got hold of the land.

-Much to the anger of those on Harbour Street, in the early 18th century a new street named Port Royal Street, was laid out on it and lots were sold.
+Much to the anger of those on Harbour Street, in the early 18th century a new street named Port Royal Street was laid out on it and lots were sold.

 - The streets within the original area of Kingston were laid out in a grid pattern that remains the same today except for the additions of Kirk Avenue off Church Street and St George’s Avenue off Duke Street.

-- Most of the early streets were named after the men who were councilors at the time of the founding of the town.
+- Most of the early streets were named after the men who were councillors at the time of the founding of the town.
 In the midst of these streets, an open square was left as the Parade.

 - Early settlement was confined to the area below Parade.
-The west was near the swamps and regarded as unhealthy and was therefore the least desirable area.
+The west was near the swamps and regarded as unhealthy and was, therefore, the least desirable area.

 The most popular streets among the early settlers were Church, Harbour, and Orange Streets and those around the Parade.
-Here the settlers lived upstairs their business places.
+Here the settlers lived upstairs in their business places.
 Behind these houses were the 'yards' where slaves and poor people lived.

-- The original properties and residences of the wealthy in Kingston were called PENS, since the owner kept his horses and probably some other livestock there.
+- The original properties and residences of the wealthy in Kingston were called PENS since the owner kept his horses and probably some other livestock there.